 No Front Range greenspace would be complete without the Rocky Mountain Columbine’s picturesque white and lavender blooms sprinkled through the meadows and under the deciduous trees.
 Columbines bloom from April through July, and just one look will tell you why they were chosen as Colorado’s state flower.

 Blue Flax is another spring and early summer bloomer that can be found rambling around natural spaces in the Front Range and other alpine environments.
-It grows up to two feet tall, and colors range from sky-blue through light lavender.
+It grows up to two feet tall, and colors range from sky blue to light lavender.
 The flowers of Blue Flax only open on sunny days.

 Otherwise known as Winecups because of the distinctive shape of its flowers, Purple Poppy Mallow grows only about a foot high but has a spread of up to three feet.
 Its magenta-colored flowers peak in early summer, but plants can continue flowering intermittently throughout the rest of the summer and into autumn.